 Participants will be attributed to the IHP demonstration provider whether enrolled in managed care or fee-for-service.
 Attributed participants will be treated as a common risk pool for purpose of the total cost of care calculation and the payment model, except persons with private health coverage will not be included in the payment model, as described below.
-The amount of payment made to the demonstration provider for its fee-for-service patients will be the pro-rated share of the risk/gain payment described above.
+The amount of payment made to the demonstration IHPprovider for its fee-for-service patients will be the pro-rated share of the risk/gain payment described above.

-The following populations are excluded from participation in the IHP demonstration and therefore are not included in the attribution process:
+The following populations are excluded from participation in the IHP demonstration program and therefore are not included in the attribution process:

-Integrated Health Partnership (IHP) Demonstration, Payment Adjustment (continued).
+29. Integrated Care Models (FFS Primary Care Case Management) Integrated Health Partnership (IHP) DemonstrationProgram, Payment Adjustment (continued).